Parnell railway station: Planning and construction

 The early proposal would also integrate the new station with some of the historic railway workshop sheds of the adjacent Mainline Steam depot but nothing eventuated.
 The Mainline Steam Heritage Trust had its lease on the depot terminated by KiwiRail and completed its move from the site in June 2015.
 The sheds were demolished in September 2015.

-The heritage station building from the Newmarket station (a historic building designed by George Troup and built in 1908 that was removed during a 2008–10 upgrade) was relocated onto the Parnell station platform in 2016-17.
+The heritage station building, designed by George Troup, was built in 1908 to serve Newmarket Junction.
+It was removed from Newmarket during a 2008–2010 upgrade, then relocated onto the Parnell station Down Main platform in 2016–2017.
 As of early 2019, the station building is used to house artist studios and a gallery.

+Opening

+Parnell railway station, March 2017.
+The relocated Newmarket station building is undergoing refurbishment.

 In late 2015, Auckland Transport advised that opening the Parnell station to passenger services was being postponed until the completion of a road bridge at Cowie Street, replacing the nearby level crossing on Sarawia Street.
 AT received approval from independent planning commissioners in June 2016.
 The following November, the commissioners' recommendation for the bridge was appealed.
 If AT had been unable to address the concerns expressed in the appeal, an Environment Court hearing (most likely in early 2017) would have decided whether the appeal would be upheld.

-Trains began operating at the station on 12 March 2017, with an official opening by Mayor of Auckland, Phil Goff, and Waitematā Local Board chair Pippa Coom on 13 March 2017.
+The station opened on 12 March 2017 with relatively basic facilities and initially serving a limited number of lines.
+The official opening by Mayor of Auckland, Phil Goff, and Waitematā Local Board chair Pippa Coom was on 13 March 2017.

 In July–August 2018, the Cowie Street bridge to Laxon Terrace was completed and opened and the Sarawia Street level crossing was closed to road traffic.
 As a result, a new timetable introduced on 26 August 2018 allowed Parnell to become a stop on all Southern Line and Western Line services.

 Station layout

 The station is located next to the Auckland Domain, where the Auckland War Memorial Museum is situated 1.2 kilometres away.
 The two side platforms are linked by an underpass.
 Voice announcements onboard train services warn passengers with mobility needs to avoid using Parnell station due to its steep inclines.

-Future work will provide walking links to the Domain and the campuses of the University of Auckland and Auckland University of Technology.
-In mid-November 2018, a walkway was established connecting the Parnell Station to the University of Auckland's Carlaw Park Student Village and the Carlaw business centre, which is near the University of Auckland's City Campus on Symonds Street.

-In late 2022 Auckland Transport announced it had received consent to construct a second pedestrian underpass at the northern end of Parnell Station, to provide step-free access to all platforms and a more direct way to cross the tracks.
-Completion was expected in late 2023.
-The underpass opened to pedestrians on 23 January 2024.
+A walkway was established in November 2018 connecting the Parnell Station to the University of Auckland's Carlaw Park Student Village and the Carlaw business centre.
+A second pedestrian underpass opened on 23 January 2024 at the northern end of the station, to provide step-free access to both platforms and a more direct way to cross the tracks.